Berner (rapper): Cookies cannabis brand

-At age 18, Berner got a job working at a San Francisco cannabis dispensary named The Hemp Center.
-In the early 2000s, he formed a relationship with underground cultivator Jai Chang (a.k.a.
-"Jigga"), who developed a strain of cannabis named "Girl Scout Cookies".
-Berner and Chang began selling the strain to dispensaries (along with other strains developed by Chang), opting to name their brand "Cookies" after receiving a cease-and-desist letter from the Girl Scouts of America.
-Berner also sold the strains to friends, including rapper Wiz Khalifa who he was introduced to in 2010.
+Berner began working in the cannabis industry at age 18 at a San Francisco dispensary named The Hemp Center.
+In the early 2000s he befriended a cultivator named Jai Chang (a.k.a.
+"Jigga"), who developed a strain of cannabis that he named "Girl Scout Cookies".
+Berner and Chang began selling various strains that Chang developed to dispensaries, including Girl Scout Cookies.
+After the Girl Scouts of the USA sent a cease and desist letter, they named their brand simply "Cookies".
+Berner was also selling the strains to friends, including rapper Wiz Khalifa whom he met in 2010.
 Khalifa soon began mentioning Cookies in his rap songs, while Berner wore clothing bearing a Cookies logo in music videos that he appeared in.
-Berner went on to develop a line of Cookies clothing wear and opened his first Cookies clothing store in San Francisco in 2015.
-The first Cookies cannabis dispensary followed in 2018, followed by the first on the East Coast opening in 2021.
-By 2022 the number of dispensaries had grown to 49, to go along with clothing stores in San Francisco, Los Angeles, and New York.
+Berner went on to develop a line of Cookies clothing wear and opened the first Cookies clothing store in San Francisco in 2015.
+He also began opening Cookies dispensaries, with the first appearing in Los Angeles in 2018, followed by the first on the East Coast opening in 2021.
+Using a business model similar to franchising, Cookies expanded to a total of 49 dispensaries by June 2022 to go along with "Cookies SF" clothing stores in San Francisco and Los Angeles.
+A third clothing store also serving as a "Cookies University" was opened in Manhattan in October 2022, but was later repurposed into a dispensary.

-In August 2022, Berner was the first cannabis executive to be featured on the cover of Forbes Magazine since it launched in 1917.
+In August 2022, Berner was the first cannabis executive to be featured on the cover of Forbes magazine since it launched in 1917.
 Forbes conservatively estimated the Cookies brand to be worth $150 million.

+By January 2024, Cookies had expanded to seventy dispensaries across the U.S., Canada, Israel, and Thailand, according to a profile of Berner in The New York Times Magazine.